-62% of families stay together safely while the other 38% are referred for foster care and/or support services to help heal as a unit.
+46% of families stay together safely while the other 54% are referred for foster care and/or support services to help heal as a family unit.

 Nearly 3,000 children are able to live in family-based care including kinship care and foster families.
 Children fare much better when they are able to live with a family rather than in group homes, shelters, or institutions.

 To minimize disruption, we keep as many siblings together as possible.
-66% of the children we serve are living with all of their siblings.
+67% of the children we serve are living with all of their siblings.
 Nationally, only 34% of youth are able to be placed with at least one other sibling.

-For those children where foster family placement is an option, six out of every ten children who are separated from their parents are able to live with relatives or in kinship care, compared to only three out of ten nationally.
+For those children where foster family placement is needed, six out of every ten children who are separated from their parents are able to live with relatives or in kinship care, compared to only three out of ten nationally.
 Living with extended family or significant adults in their lives helps provide stability and normalcy to the children we serve.